dkwgit/IntroToDevopsInAWS/README.md

 ## Concepts

 Currently, this intro will just get you going with tools and basic setup.
 The real DevOps concepts to be dealt with don't get a lot of treatment (yet).
 However, those concepts are the most important.
-(But it's also hard to learn about them if you don't have some tools ready and places to provision infrastructures to).
+(But it's also hard to learn about them if you don't have some tools ready and places to provision infrastructure to).

 Here is the main concept this is about:

 ### Infrastructure as code